magistermaks/mod-interference/WIKI.md

 ```

 #### `RedstoneConnectable` interface
-Can be used to make redstone wire connect to a block the implements it based on direction.
+Can be used to make redstone wire connect to a block that implements it based on direction.
-Note that this is only useful for redstone consumers (eg. lamps), as all redstone emitting blocks
+Note that this is only useful for redstone consumers (e.g. lamps), as all redstone emitting blocks
-automatically connect with redstone wire
+automatically connect with redstone wire.

 #### `MutableHardness` interface
-Can be used to make the block implementing it has different hardness values based on position and block state.
+Can be used to make the block implementing it have different hardness values based on position and block state.
-Note that the original hardness of a block can still be access using: `((HardnessAccessor) (Object) this).getStoredHardness()`,
+**Note:** The original hardness of a block can still be access using: `((HardnessAccessor) (Object) this).getStoredHardness()`,
 where `this` is a block instance.

+#### `LookAtEvent` interface
+Implementing this interface on a block allows the block to react to players looking at them, with the
+3 new provided events `onLookAtStart` called once, `onLookAtTick` called per player per tick, and `onLookAtStop` called
+once when a player stops looking at a block.